Aberjhani: Literary influences

 Aberjhani has said in interviews that he has been influenced more by literary movements than by individual writers.
 He co-edited an encyclopedia on the Harlem Renaissance, a major 20th-century movement.
 But others have included Modernism in general, Surrealism, the Beats, the Black Arts Movement, Postmodernism, and Existentialism.
 He has also gone on record as being influenced at different periods by the following authors: James Baldwin, Albert Camus, W.E.B.
 Du Bois, Henry Dumas, Ralph Ellison, William Faulkner, Khalil Gibran, Langston Hughes, Zora Neale Hurston, Federico Garcia Lorca, Dambudzo Marechera, Henry Miller, James Alan McPherson, with whom he shares the same hometown and was featured in the Literary Savannah anthology, Toni Morrison, Anais Nin, Jalal al-Din Rumi, Jean-Paul Sartre, Alice Walker, and Margaret Walker.

 Works as visual artist

 The writer made his debut as a visual artist with a photographic documentation of the impact of Hurricane Matthew on the Historic District of Savannah in 2016.
 The series included a black and white image originally titled "Eugene Talmadge Memorial Bridge the Morning After Hurricane Matthew No. 2" and which was used to help promote efforts to change the bridge's name Savannah Tribune, "Renaming The Talmadge Bridge: A Free Public Discussion Moderated By The Honorable Dr. Otis S. Johnson" (Aug 16, 2017).
 In 2018 he created the compositional art technique and subsequent body of work named after it called "Silk-Featherbrush Artstyle."
-His art is featured extensively in the book Dreams of the Immortal City Savannahand on the cover of Greeting Flannery O'Connor at the Back Door of My Mind.
+His art is featured extensively in the book Dreams of the Immortal City Savannah and on the cover of Greeting Flannery O'Connor at the Back Door of My Mind.